snotskie/ttrpg/md/index.md

 - **Setup:** All racers begin at position $0$.
 - **Goal:** Be the first to reach the finish line or the last one standing.
-- **Terrain:** At the top of the first round, the GM will provide the lay of the land for the race course environment, including any terrain elements like hills, brush, holes, asteroid fields, or so on, represented by Terrain buttons.
+- **Terrain:** At the top of the first round, the lay of the land will be provided at table discretion for the race course environment, including any terrain elements like hills, brush, holes, asteroid fields, or so on, represented by Terrain buttons.
 As the Endeavor progresses, additional areas may become available, each with their own track and lay of the land.
 - **Fatigue Buttons:** When you spend a Blessing, gain a Fatigue button, representing your need to regroup after a hard push.

 <div>